hexaaproject/hexaa-backend/README.md

 Chnalgelog
 ----------
-There were some __breaking changes__ in version 0.31, for details see the [Changelog](https://github.com/hexaaproject/hexaa-backend/blob/master/doc/CHANGELOG.md)
+There were some __breaking changes__ in version 0.31, for details see the [Changelog](https://github.com/hexaaproject/hexaa-backend/blob/master/doc/CHANGELOG.md) (November 2016)